techidaily/site-win11-tips/source/_posts/disabling-not-empty-assertion-a-practical-guide-to-x80070091-fixes.md

  The Command Prompt gives users another way to delete folders in Windows 11/10\.
 So, you might be able to erase an affected folder without issues by using the Command Prompt.
 Using the Command Prompt might be more of a workaround, but at least you’ll get the folder deleted if works.

  Run Command Prompt with elevated (administrative) rights.
-Our guide about[running Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) includes numerous methods for launching that app.
+Our guide about [running Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) includes numerous methods for launching that app.
 Then input this command and press**Enter** to delete an affected folder:

 `rmdir /s "folder path"`